 “Ah, excuse me, passengers, is there a Ravyn Miller still on board?”

 I glanced out the window and my mind drifted with the clouds below and the mountain tops of St. Helen’s and Rainier, as Seattle approached nearer and nearer.
 Most people might call what happened coincidence or luck.
 I’m not even sure I was ready to jump the gun on calling it a “miracle.”
-It just seems to me that people who look for hope, find it; people who look for God, find him.
-Miracles, I guess, are when we aren’t even looking, yet hope and God still find us, even 30,000 feet up in the middle of nowhere.
+It just seems to me that people who look for hope, find it; people who look for God, find God.
+Miracles, I guess, are when we aren’t even looking, yet are still somehow found, even 30,000 feet up in the middle of nowhere.

 Looking down during descent, something odd caught my eye.

-I don’t get the science of it, but I’ve been told that from the air, when you see a rainbow, instead of being half a circle, it’s a whole one.
+I don’t get the science of it, but I’ve been told that from the air, when you see a rainbow, instead of being half a circle, it can be a whole one.
 So, as I peered down contemplating life and death and miracles, a multi-colored sphere seemed to linger blissfully on the top of a flock of clouds.
-I won’t lie, it took me several moments before I realized I was peering down on a rainbow, on God’s merciful promise, and suddenly it hit me.
+I won’t lie, it took me several moments before I realized I was peering down on a rainbow, on some merciful promise, and suddenly it hit me.
 In our lives, we get half the picture and are left wondering what happens to that other half.
 We even concoct stories about leprechauns and gold at the end of the spectrum; we believe there’s an “end” somewhere, a place where the rainbow just cuts off and dies.
-That abrupt end, though, misses the completeness of God entirely.
-For with our God, where there is despair, there is hope; where there is hate, there is love; where there is death, life.
-Nothing just ends.
-We have this purpose, this miraculous harmony to the way we touch one another and the way we interact and commune together.
-Whether offering a smile or a hug, whether trying to love what we don’t like, whether we’re just picking up someone’s Bible for them and being touched by it, we are connected to one another and connected to God in every nook-and-cranny of this silly little world of ours.
-Whatever you do, have a safe flight.
+That abrupt end, though, misses the completeness of the sacred entirely.
+For with the divine, where there is despair, there can be hope; where there is hate, there can be love; where there is death, life.
+Nothing simply ends.
+We have some purpose, some miraculous harmony to the way we touch one another and the way we interact and commune together.
+Whether offering a smile or a hug, whether trying to love what we don’t like, whether we’re just picking up someone’s Bible for them and being touched by it, we are connected to one another and connected what’s sacred in every nook-and-cranny of this silly little world of ours.
+It’s something we have the hard task of remember whether we’re here with both feet planted on the ground or a million miles up so it seems.
+But whatever we do, let’s have a safe flight and not be afraid to look for better things to hope for along the journey.